dotnet/csharplang/spec/lexical-structure.md

 shows a variety of string literals.
 The last string literal, `j`, is a verbatim string literal that spans multiple lines.
 The characters between the quotation marks, including white space such as new line characters, are preserved verbatim, and each pair of double-quote characters is replaced by one such character. *end example*]

 > [!NOTE] Any line breaks within verbatim string literals are part of the resulting string.
-If the exact characters used to form line breaks are semantically relevant to an application, any tools that translate line breaks in source code to different formats (between "`n`" and "`rn`", for example) will change application behavior.
+If the exact characters used to form line breaks are semantically relevant to an application, any tools that translate line breaks in source code to different formats (between "`\n`" and "`\r\n`", for example) will change application behavior.
 Developers should be careful in such situations.

-> [!NOTE] Since a hexadecimal escape sequence can have a variable number of hex digits, the string literal "`x123`" contains a single character with hex value `123`.
-To create a string containing the character with hex value `12` followed by the character `3`, one could write "`x00123`" or "`x12`" + "`3`" instead.
+> [!NOTE] Since a hexadecimal escape sequence can have a variable number of hex digits, the string literal "`\x123`" contains a single character with hex value `123`.
+To create a string containing the character with hex value `12` followed by the character `3`, one could write "`\x00123`" or "`\x12`" + "`3`" instead.

 The type of a *string-literal* is `string`.